Effect-TS/effect/docs/modules/ReadonlyRecord.ts.md

 ## isSubrecord

-Check if one `ReadonlyRecord` is a subrecord of another, meaning it contains all the keys and values found in the second record.
+Check if one record is a subrecord of another, meaning it contains all the keys and values found in the second record.
 This comparison uses default equality checks (`Equal.equivalence()`).

 **Signature**